MattCSmith/Project-365/README.md

 #### **Project:** Leaderboard

 Made a real push today to get the majority of these helper functions sorted and have got really close.
 Just a couple more left to do and I can proceed to testing before final implementation.

+## Day 71
+#### **Project:** Leaderboard

+Spent an hour working on the final helper functions.
+Hope to finish them off tomorrow ready to complete the implimentation and run some tests.